| MS&E Dept

 All team members should participate equally, both in time and effort.

-Please bring your presentation to class on your computer with any necessary adapter,
+Please bring your presentation to class on your computer with any necessary video adapter,

 along with a copy on a flash drive as a backup,